 Keeping Track of Everything

-Job shadowing can teach you things that are easier to learn by seeing and doing than by telling.
+Doing a shadow interview instead of a conventional one can teach you things that are easier to learn by seeing and doing than by telling.
 You can only learn so much by watching training videos, reading training materials, and listening to lectures.
 If you need to learn how to operate a specific piece of machinery, for example, the best way is to watch someone else do it first.
 It can also be easier to remember how to do something if you actively do it yourself, with the help and guidance of someone with experience right there to assist you.

 Repetition is the key to storing things in your memory bank, NBC News explains.
 There are several things you can do to help you better absorb the information that may be coming at you at a rapid pace during a job shadowing shift.